Last Updated On:

 The objective is to get your prospect to willingly give you their contact information.

 That information could be their phone number or their email address.
-The latter is email lead generation.
+The latter is the process of generating email leads.

 Email marketing is a less stressful and more low-key means of getting in touch with your leads and nurturing them.

-A good email lead generation strategy is highly targeted and involves a specific plan to generate and convert fresh leads.
+A good strategy to generate quality email leads should be highly targeted and include a specific plan to generate and convert fresh leads.

 Typically, email lead generation campaigns involve the following steps: